The Petit Lenormand deck is available now. Limited stock

 Social life and its tensions weigh on the nervous system.

 For health, this pair can signal fatigue related to group contexts where one feels continuously on edge.
 The Garden speaks of meetings, outings, groups, public exhibitions; the Whip translates irritability, muscle tension, and stress spikes.
-The quintessence of the Sun invites to choose more carefully the places and people with whom one truly feels nourished and invigorated.
+The quintessence of the Sun invites us to choose more carefully the places and people with whom one truly feels nourished and invigorated.
 The Bouquet emphasizes the necessity of offering oneself real moments of pleasure, aesthetics, and softness, away from the noise of controversies.

 Objects